ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 1. Get the logging package

     TODO: TBD
-1. etc.

-1. Customize Packages

-    Review and customize all packages `setters.yaml` with the unique configuration of your landing zone.

-1. Clone the `tier1-infra` repo created earlier or cd into that repo if already cloned
-    ```bash
-    git clone <REPO_URL>
-    cd <REPO_FOLDER>
-    ```
-Copy the landing-zone folder created when performing `2.
-Create your landing zone` to this new repo/source-base.
-    ```bash
-    copy -R ../landing-zone source-base
-    ```
 1. Customize the landing zone package and all of it subpackages

     Refer to the `Make Code Changes` section of the [Changing.md](Changing.md#Make%20code%20changes)